top of page

 • Counting how many words are in a sentence

-• Identifying words that they know in a book or text
+• Identifying words they know in a book or text

 A Final Thought

-The Science of Reading is not just for teachers, it's for parents and families, too.
-While it can feel overwhelming to learn about, understanding how your child is being taught how to read can make a huge difference.
+The Science of Reading is not just for teachers; it's for parents and families, too.
+While it can feel overwhelming to learn about, understanding how your child is being taught to read can make a huge difference.

-Next week, I will share practical strategies you can use at home to reinforce your child’s reading development that are aligned with the SoR in Part 3 of this blog series!
+Next week, I will share practical strategies you can use at home to reinforce your child’s reading development that are aligned with the Science of Reading in Part 3 of this blog series!

 Comments